MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 Therefore, they are *scoped* to the database cursor.
 Records included in the export query are only those that joined since the previous export execution.
 The export query may contain [dimension tables](../../concepts/fact-and-dimension-tables.md) in which *all* records of the dimension table are included in *all* export queries.
 Continuous-export of only dimension tables isn't supported.
 The export query must include at least a single fact table.
-The syntax explicitly declares which tables are scoped (fact) and which shouldn't (dimension).
+The syntax explicitly declares which tables are scoped (fact) and which are not scoped (dimension).
 See the `over` parameter in the [create command](#create-or-alter-continuous-export) for details.

 * The number of files exported in each continuous export iteration depends on how the external table is partitioned.
-Please refer to the notes section in [export to external table command](export-data-to-an-external-table.md) for further information.
+Refer to the notes section in [export to external table command](export-data-to-an-external-table.md) for further information.
 Note that each continuous export iteration always writes to *new* files, and never appends to existing ones.
 As a result, the number of exported files also depends on the frequency in which the continuous export runs (`intervalBetweenRuns` parameter).

 All of the continuous export commands require [database admin permissions](../access-control/role-based-authorization.md).